 "I'm not sure," I said truthfully.
 "I only half had toothache once, and I had a feeling it was about to get better anyway."

 "Toothache is a difficult one," Juniper admitted, as one magician to another.
 "I expect I'd have some ideas if I racked my brains.
 Chamomile might help a bit.
-Now I must go and shut up the chickens - there's a wicked old fox on the prowl - and perhaps you could watch the plates?"
+Now I must go and shut up the chickens - there's a wicked old fox on the prowl - and perhaps you could wash the plates?"

 I did not want to admit that I was the only girl in those parts who had never washed plates - that I had always left it all to my grandmother - so although I hated doing those sorts of jobs, I lifted the big water jug that stood in a sink near the table and poured some water into a bowl.
 I used a sort of scratchy twig to take the stickiness off the plates.
 Luckily they were not very dirty.
 Then I found the cloth and dried them, and although a little of the stickiness came off on the cloth and made it dirty, I more or less got it done.